How Biopesticide Baking Soda can Make the Garden Healthy

 In America, the baking soda has been registered it as a bio-pesticide, because it effectively controls the spread and the growth of fungus.

-Any insect, unwanted plant or animal which generally engages in activities detested by the garden and competes with the nutrition in the garden are called pests.
-The pests overcrowd the desirable plants, disturb the nature of soil, inhibit or spoil the growth of young seedlings, consume or damage the fruits and their appearance, reduce the quantity and quality of the edible and ornamental parts of the plant,spread plant disease and may even kill the plants.
+Any insect, unwanted plant or animal which generally engages in the activities disliked by the gardener and competes with the nutrition in the garden are called pests.
+The pests overcrowd the desirable plants, disturb the nature of the soil, inhibit and spoil the growth of young seedlings, consume or damage the fruits and their appearance, reduce the quantity and quality of the edible and ornamental parts of the plant, spread plant disease and may even kill the plants.

-A very popular and beautiful garden plant, tropaeolum (commonly called nasturtium) and native to South and Central America, becomes a pest if it it is allowed to seed, because then it begins to grow at the places where it is unwanted.
-The roots of the plant go well below the ground and is not removed when pulled, but grows again and becomes pest.
+A very popular and beautiful garden plant, Tropaeolum (commonly called nasturtium) and native to South and Central America, becomes a pest if it is allowed to seed because then it begins to grow at the places where it is unwanted.
+The roots of the plant go well below the ground and are not removed when pulled, but grows again and becomes a pest.

 The moss in the gardens or lawns generally becomes dominant and its eradication becomes impossible.A very damp lawn lichen (fungal organisms), like Peltigera leucophlebia ( a genus of about 91 species of lichenized fungi), is a pest which is very difficult to be controlled.

 Other common garden pests are ants, birds, aphids, slugs, spider mites, snails, rats, and cats.